 a) one (1) or more Cooperative officers or employees whom the director reasonably believes to be reliable and competent in the matters prepared or presented;

 b) legal counsel, public accountants, or other individuals regarding matters the director reasonably believes are within the individual’s professional or expert competence; and

 c) a Board Committee if the director reasonably believes the Board Committee merits confidence.

 3. Director Liability: If a director complies with this By-law, then the director is not liable to the Cooperative, any member, or any other individual or entity for action taken, or not taken, as a director.
 No director is deemed a trustee regarding the Cooperative or any property held or administered by the Cooperative, including without limit, property potentially subject to restrictions imposed by the property’s donor or transferor.

 SECTION 5.01 Regular Meetings

-A regular meeting of the Board shall be held without notice, as soon as possible thereafter, and at the same place as, the annual meeting of the members.
-Regular meeting of the Board may be held at such time and place as the Board may provide by resolution.
-Such regular meeting may be held without notice other than such resolution fixing the time and place thereof.
+A reorganizational meeting of the Board shall be held as soon as possible after, the annual meeting of the members.
+Regular meetings of the Board may be held at such time and place as the Board may provide by resolution.
+Such regular meetings may be held without notice other than such resolution fixing the time and place thereof.